NucleusPowered/site-v2/docs/howto/migrate.md

 If you want a user to have access to all warps, provide the `nucleus.warps` permission.

 [Learn more about warps using the tutorial here](../tutorial/warp)

+## The `admin.separate-gamemode-permissions` config option no longer exists

+To grant users the ability to switch to a specific gamemode, they must have the specific permission `nucleus.gamemode.modes.[gamemode]`, where `[gamemode]` is the gamemode that the player is allowed to switch to.
+The default gamemode permissions are:

+* `nucleus.gamemode.modes.survival`
+* `nucleus.gamemode.modes.creative`
+* `nucleus.gamemode.modes.adventure`
+* `nucleus.gamemode.modes.spectator`

+This is in addition to the standard `/gamemode` command permission `nucleus.gamemode.base`.

+If you want your users to be able to access all game modes, grant the permission `nucleus.gamemode.modes`